Present a Workshop, Symposia or Panel Discussion at this year’s 25th Annual Conference in Cleveland, Ohio.

 Proposal Evaluation and Notice of Decision

 Proposals will be evaluated on timeliness of the subject, importance to the profession and/or contribution to science, and the overall quality of the written proposal.
 Submissions from TWS working groups are especially encouraged.
-Applicants will be notified whether their proposals have been accepted or deferred by April 5, 2017.
+Submitting Organizer will be notified regarding the status of their proposal by April 17, 2018.